ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To begin, we will start with defining column based noise.
 Some general rules for all column based noise include:

+- "Noise level" is the probability of selecting a row to have a particular type of noise added.
+For example, 1% noise level for phonetic changes to first names means 1% of rows will be selected for this noise type.
-- The amount of each type of noise is individually configurable for each observer up to the max listed in the table below.
-This means that the end user can select that: census first names have 5% typographic errors.
-The minimum noise is 0 for all column noise.
+- The amount of each type of noise is individually configurable for each column in each observer.
+This means that the end user can select that: in the census first names have 2% typographic errors.
+The minimum noise is 0% and the maximum if 5% for all column noise.
 - Simulants are selected for noise at random.
-Selection is not based on any attributes and simulants do not have a higher or lower propensity for noise that would carry across observers (e.g., there are not "messy" simulants who make errors on all forms).
+This is true for each type of noise, each column, and each observer.
+Selection is not based on any attributes and simulants do not have a higher or lower propensity for noise that would carry with them (e.g., there are not "messy" simulants who are more likely to make errors on all fields/forms).
-- As noise functions for certain data types are common across observers, the table below is organized by data type (first name).
-Below the table, there is further information and defintion on each noise type.
+- As noise functions for certain columns are common across observers, the table below is organized by column (e.g., first name).
+Below the table, there is further information and definition on each noise type.
+- The order of different noise types should not matter, but will go in the order they are listed in the table below.

-.. list-table:: Type of Noise Included and Maximum Level by Data Included
+.. list-table:: Type of Noise Included and Default Level by Data Included
   :widths: 20 20 20 20 20
   :header-rows: 0

   * - Data in Observer
     - Observers Present
-    - Maximum Noise Level
+    - Default Noise Level
     - Types of Noise
     - Notes
   * - First Name
     - Census, Household Surveys, WIC, Taxes (both), SSA
-    - 5%
+    - 1%
-    - OCR, phonetic, typographic, fake names, nicknames
+    - Nicknames, OCR, phonetic, typographic, fake names
     -
   * - Middle Initial
     - Census, Household Surveys, WIC, Taxes (both), SSA
-    - 5%
+    - 1%
     - OCR, phonetic, typographic
     -
   * - Last Name
     - Census, Household Surveys, WIC, Taxes (both), SSA
-    - 5%
+    - 1%
     - OCR, phonetic, typographic, fake names
     - The list of fake names will be different than the first names
   * - Age
     - Census, Household Surveys, WIC, Taxes (both), SSA
-    - 5%
+    - 1%
-    - Miswriting, Copy from within Household
+    - Copy from within Household, Numeric miswriting
     -
   * - Date of Birth
     - Census, Household Surveys, WIC, Taxes (both), SSA
-    - 5%
+    - 1%
-    - Miswriting, Copy from within Household, swap month and day
+    - Copy from within Household, Numeric miswriting, swap month and day
     -
   * - Street Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
-    - 5%
+    - 1%
-    - Miswriting
+    - Numeric miswriting
     - Noise for all types of addresses will work in the same way
   * - Street Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
-    - 5%
+    - 1%
     - OCR, phonetic, typographic
     - Noise for all types of addresses will work in the same way
   * - Unit Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
-    - 5%
+    - 1%
-    - Miswriting
+    - Numeric miswriting
     - Noise for all types of addresses will work in the same way
   * - PO Box for Mailing Address
     - Census, Household Surveys, WIC, Taxes (both)
-    - 5%
+    - 1%
-    - Miswriting
+    - Numeric miswriting
     -
   * - City Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
-    - 5%
+    - 1%
     - OCR, phonetic, typographic
     - Noise for all types of addresses will work in the same way
   * - State for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
-    - 5%
+    - 1%
     - Incorrect Select
     - Noise for all types of addresses will work in the same way
   * - Zip Code
     - Census, Household Surveys, WIC, Taxes (both)
-    - 5%
+    - 1%
-    - Miswriting
+    - Numeric miswriting
     - Applies to home, mailing, and employer addresses
   * - Relationship to head of household
     - Census
-    - 5%
+    - 1%
     - Incorrect select
     -
   * - Sex
     - Census
-    - 5%
+    - 1%
     - Incorrect select
     -
   * - Race/Ethnicity
     - Census, WIC
-    - 5%
+    - 1%
     - Incorrect select
     -
   * - SSN
     - Taxes (both), SSA
-    - 5%
+    - 1%
-    - Miswriting, "borrowed" SSN, Copy from within Household
+    - "Borrowed" SSN, Copy from within Household, Numeric miswriting
     - Note that not all types of noise apply to all observers, details below
   * - ITIN
     - Taxes 1040
-    - 5%
+    - 1%
-    - Miswriting, Copy from within Household
+    - Copy from within Household, Numeric miswriting
     - Note that not all types of noise apply to all observers
   * - Income / Wages
     - Taxes (both)
-    - 5%
+    - 1%
-    - Miswriting
+    - Numeric miswriting
     - Note that wages and income are on separate tax forms and noise is applied to each separately
   * - Employer ID
     - Taxes (both)
-    - 5%
+    - 1%
-    - Miswriting
+    - Numeric miswriting
     -
   * - Employer Name
     - Taxes (both)
-    - 5%
+    - 1%
     - OCR, typographic
     -
   * - Type of Tax Form
     - Taxes (both)
-    - 5%
+    - 1%
     - Incorrect select
     -
   * - Type of SSA Event
     - SSA
-    - 5%
+    - 1%
     - Incorrect select
     -
   * - Date of SSA Event
     - SSA
-    - 5%
+    - 1%
-    - Miswriting, month and day swap
+    - Numeric miswriting, month and day swap
     -

 The below section further describes types of noise including any code